Joe Sample: Biography

 The electric keyboard was fairly new in the 1960s, and Sample became one of the instrument's pioneers.
 He began to use the electric piano while the group retained their original name, and the group hit a commercial high-water mark with the hit single "Street Life" and the album of the same name in 1979.
-In 1978, he recorded Swing Street Café with guitarist David T. Walker.
+He released Swing Street Café with R&B guitarist David T. Walker in 1981.

 The Crusaders, after losing several key members, broke up after recording Life in the Modern World for the GRP label in 1987.
 Despite the disbanding of the Crusaders, the members would join each other to record periodically over the years, releasing Healing the Wounds in the early 1990s.
 Felder, Hooper, and Sample recorded their first album, called Rural Renewal, as the reunited Crusaders group in 2003 and played a concert in Japan in 2004.

 After Sample's Fancy Dance (1969), he recorded several solo albums, including Sample This, produced by George Duke.

 GRP also released Joe Sample Collection, and a three-disc Crusaders Collection, as testament to Sample's enduring legacy.
 Some of the pianist's recent recordings are The Song Lives On (1999), featuring duets with singer Lalah Hathaway, and The Pecan Tree (2002), a tribute to his hometown of Houston, where he relocated in 1994.
 His 2004 album on Verve, Soul Shadows, paid tribute to Duke Ellington and Jelly Roll Morton, and pre-jazz bandleader James Reese Europe.
 In 2007, he recorded Feeling Good with vocalist Randy Crawford.
 In the mid-1970s, the Crusaders added guitarist Larry Carlton.

 Sample appeared on stage at the Waterfront Hall in Belfast, Northern Ireland, on 28 May 2000, playing keyboard solo on George Benson's "Deeper Than You Think".
 This concert was recorded and a DVD entitled George Benson: Absolutely Live was subsequently released.
 A studio version of "Deeper Than You Think" was recorded featuring Joe Sample in New York in May 1999 during sessions for a Benson collection that took the title Absolute Benson.

 Some of Sample's works were featured on The Weather Channel's "Local on the 8s" segments and his song "Rainbow Seeker" is included in their 2008 compilation release, The Weather Channel Presents: Smooth Jazz II.
 Nicole Kidman sang his song "One Day I'll Fly Away" in the Baz Luhrmann film Moulin Rouge!
 (2001).
 The popular "In All My Wildest Dreams", also from the 1978 album Rainbow Seeker, was sampled on Tupac's "Dear Mama", De La Soul's "WRMS's Dedication to the Bitty", Toni Braxton's "What's Good" and Arrested Development's "Africa's Inside Me".

 Sample died of mesothelioma in Houston, Texas, at the age of 75.
 At the time of his death, Sample had been working on a project, "Quadroon," with singer-songwriter Jonatha Brooke.